Types of corrections

-The staff of the ACL Anthology can process requests for both errata and revisions for scholarly works that are already published.
-These are processed at a lower priority than normal ingestion, maintenance, and development work for the Anthology, but will be processed in due course.
+The staff of the ACL Anthology can process requests for both many types of corrections to data in the ACL Anthology.
+These include correcting metadata and posting errata and revisions for scholarly works that are already published.
 While this service can help correct post-publication problems, due to certain difficulties and liabilities, the corrections have certain limitations, which we describe here.
-It is strongly recommended to ensure your work is correct when published.

 - An Erratum clarifies errors made in the original scholarly work.
 Usually these are just short notes, correcting statements, equations or other problems in the original, and needs to be read with the original work.

 - A Revision is a replacement to the original scholarly work (take note of the caveat below).
 This format allows a correction to be read independently of the original scholarly work, but does not call highlight where the original has errors.

 Please take note of the following before requesting either service:

 - The original published version is not invalidated by either service.
 The original will still stand as published and cannot be withdrawn, and both the original version and its revision will remain available and linked on the website.

 - The metadata page for the work and any indexing listing or search result will indicate the availability of an erratum or a revision.

 - Any accompanying full volumes will not be retrofitted with either revisions or errata.